-When you first sign up for the Chase Freedom Card, you are eligible for a nice bonus.
-If you make $500 worth of purchases on your card within the first 3 months of your account, you receive $100 in bonus cash back.
-This bonus cash back is in addition to your regular cash back rewards.
+For new cardholders, check out this deal.
+If you make $500 worth of purchases on your card within the first 3 months of your account, you earn a $100 bonus.
+This bonus is in addition to your regular cash back rewards.

-Since this card has no annual fee, the signup bonus gives you an easy and cost-effective way to earn some extra cash back.
+Since this card has no annual fee, the introductory deal gives you an easy and cost-effective way to earn some extra cash back.

 0% Introductory APR: Balance Transfer

 This card also has a 0% intro APR for 15 months on purchases and balance transfers.
 After that, the APR will be a variable rate, currently 13.99% - 22.99% depending on your creditworthiness.
+Keep in mind, you will be charged 3% of the amount transferred, with a minimum fee of $5.00.
+Most likely, the amount you will save on interest in those 15 months will more than make up for this fee.
 Make sure to read our guide on balance transfers.

 Foreign Transaction Fee

-For everyone else, especially those who prefer getting cash back rather than airline miles, the Chase Freedom is a first-rate way to earn cash back for those with excellent credit.
+For everyone else, especially those who prefer getting cash back rather than airline miles, the Freedom card is a first-rate way to earn cash back for those with excellent/good credit.
 And since the Chase Freedom has no annual fee, it's a very cost effective to earn those rewards (assuming you pay off the balance every month).